bcndev/bytecoin/docs/Armor-Node-Daemon-JSON-RPC-API.md

 #### About

-Get status about state of `bytecoind`.
+Get status about state of `armord`.
 This method supports longpolling.
 If you specify all input parameters, \
-and they are equal to the current state of the `bytecoind`, you will get response only when some of them change. \
+and they are equal to the current state of the `armord`, you will get response only when some of them change. \
 But if you specify only certain argument, changes to other arguments won't trigger the longpoll.
 For example, if \
 you are interested in `outgoing_peer_count` only, you can specify only `outgoing_peer_count` in request and get \
 response when `outgoing_peer_count changes`.